 JVC seeks to minimize the costs and logistics associated with the agency partner experience so that you can continue to focus on meeting the needs of your clients.
 From housing to food and day-to-day expenses, JVC ensures Jesuit Volunteers have what they need to be productive members of your team.
 Below is what we expect from you:

-Agencies who receive a Jesuit Volunteer pay an annual fee (assessed quarterly) of between $13,000 and $22,000.
-The fee is determined based on JVC’s cost of operating in your city.
+Agencies who receive a Jesuit Volunteer pay an annual fee (assessed quarterly) of between $21,000 and $35,000.
+The fee is determined based on JVC’s cost of operating in your city and includes public transportation costs.

 Service is one component of the Jesuit Volunteer experience.
 Agency partners are expected to respect and, where applicable, facilitate the incorporation of all four JVC values (spirituality, simple living, community, and social justice) into the JV’s program year.